TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 - The *`elem`* function also doesn't care about the internal type as long as there is some notion of equality defined.
 - The *`(==)`* works on all types where some notion of equality is defined (A counter example would be the type of functions: *`Int -> Int`*).

-Now one can define such functions for every single type, but that has 2 problems:
+Now one can define such functions for every single type, //like -
+// ```
+// dropForInteger :: Int -> [Integer] -> [Integer]
+// dropForInteger = ...
+// dropForBool :: Int -> [Bool] -> [Bool]
+// dropForBool = ...
+// dropForChar :: Int -> [Char] -> [Char]
+// dropForChar = ...
+// .
+// .
+// .
+// ```
+ but that has 2 problems:
 - The first is that the defintion of all of these functions is the exact same, so doing this would be a lot of manual work, and one would also need to have different name for different types, which is very inconvenient.
 - The second, and arguably a more serious issue, it stops us from abstracting, abstraction is the process of looking at a scenario and removing information that is not relevant to the problem.
-    - An example would be that the `drop` simply lets us treat elememts as lists, while we can ignore the type of items in the list.
+    - An example would be that the `drop` simply lets us treat elements as lists, while we can ignore the type of items in the list.
     - All of Mathematics and Computer Science is done like this, in some sense it is just that.
-        - Linear Algebra lets you treat any set where addition and scaling is define as one _kind_ of thing.
+        - Linear Algebra lets us treat any set where addition and scaling is defined as one _kind_ of thing, without worrying about any other structure on the elements.
         - Metric Spaces let us talk about all sets where there is a notion of distance.
         - Groups let us talk about sets where there is a notion of "combining" things together with more restriction.
     - And this is a powerful tool because solving a problem in the _abstract_ version solves the problem in all _concretized_ scenarios.